In this section

 - Attend an informational meeting (PDF)

-- Pass a criminal background and caregiver check
+- Pass a criminal background, child protective services and caregiver check

 - Possess sufficient verifiable sources of income

-- Meet physical home environment requirements and have homeowner's or renter's liability insurance
+- Meet physical home environment requirements and have homeowner's/renter's liability insurance

 - Have bedroom space for a foster child.
 A foster child cannot share a bedroom with an adult